Journal of Advances in Developmental Research

 A Widely Indexed Open Access Peer Reviewed Multidisciplinary Bi-monthly Scholarly International Journal

-Call for Paper Volume 16 Issue 2 July-December 2025 Submit your research before last 3 days of December to publish your research paper in the issue of July-December.
+Call for Paper Volume 17 Issue 1 January-June 2026 Submit your research before last 3 days of June to publish your research paper in the issue of January-June.

 Climate Litigation and Youth Movements in India: Emerging Jurisprudence